-SaY hello to my little friend… the awesome avocado!
-One of the very best foods for keeping blood sugar stable (and I know I go on about them a lot in my posts, but they truly are a wonderful food that deserve to be praised) is the avocado.
-In fact, just half in the morning, or at lunch helps keep me from craving sugar practically ALL DAY.
-Sash them on sourdough toast or make a delicious weight loss shake with them.
+One of the very best foods for keeping blood sugar stable is the avocado.
+In fact, just half in the morning or at lunch helps keep you from craving sugar practically ALL DAY.
+Smash them on sourdough toast or make a delicious weight loss shake with them.

 2. DRINK LOTS OF WATER

-Try to drink at least 1.5 to 2 liters of pure or filtered water daily.
-When you do this you will be fascinated to see lots of other little health niggles clearing up, including the banishing of cellulite – and your skin will be just AMAZING too!
+Try to drink at least 1.5 to 2 litres of pure or filtered water daily.
+When you do this you may be fascinated to see lots of other little health niggles clearing up, including the banishing of cellulite.
+And, your skin will be just AMAZING too!

 5. PROBIOTICS AND FERMENTED FOODS

-These will help keep your blood sugars under control by keeping your body’s good bacteria healthy and proliferating.
-When you have too much bad bacteria in your gut (which is the stuff that makes you crave sugar, as sugar is what it feeds off) you will feel out of balance and crave more and more refined carbohydrates and fast sugars.
+Probiotics and fermented foods will help keep your blood sugars under control by keeping your body’s good bacteria healthy and proliferating.
+When you have too much bad bacteria in your gut (which is the stuff that makes you crave sugar because sugar is what it feeds off) you will feel out of balance and crave more and more refined carbohydrates and fast sugars.

 Taking a good probiotic may help this, but eating lots of gut friendly foods such as sauerkraut, kimchi, miso, kombucha, pickled vegetables, kefir and plain yoghurt will also help keep the gut in balance.